gchq/coreax/CONTRIBUTING.md

 - Not have full stops at the end of parameter definitions.
 - If a `:param:` or similar line requires more than the max line length, use multiple lines.
 Each additional line should be indented by a further 4 spaces.
+- Class `__init__` methods should not have docstrings.
+All constructor parameters should be listed at the end of the class docstring. `__init__` docstrings will not be rendered my Sphinx.
+Any developer comments should be contained in a regular comment.

 Each docstring for a public object should take the following structure:
 ```